Tupper Lake Riverpigs

 The Tupper Lake Riverpigs are an independent minor league baseball team based in Tupper Lake, New York that plays in the Empire Professional Baseball League.
 The Riverpigs play their home games at Tupper Lake Municipal Park and have been managed by former MLB outfielder Darren Ford since 2024.

 History

+First baseman Connor Donohue of the Tupper Lake Riverpigs bats against the Saranac Lake Surge at Raquette Pond Stadium.

 The Riverpigs played their inaugural Empire Professional Baseball League (EPBL) season in 2020.
 They finished that season at 7–18, which was tied for the worst record in the EPBL, but enjoyed moderate success in their second season, going 22–20.
 They beat the Plattsburgh Thunderbirds for the EPBL Championship in 2022 and posted a league-leading 32–9 record.
 They won the championship again in 2024, beating the Thunderbirds despite finishing with a worse record.
 The Riverpigs' two EPBL championships are the most by a single team in the league's history, which dates back to 2016.